 - Neatness is the most important element of the haircut.
-A student might meet other requirements, but if his hair is uncombed or messy, it is unacceptable. - Hair may be all one length, but it must be kept out of the eyes and must be tapered so as not to extend over shirt collars while the student is seated.
+A student might meet other requirements, but if his hair is uncombed or messy, it is unacceptable. - Braids, cornrows, and dreadlocks are permitted but may not be tied up or lower than the shirt collar.
+Hair must be kept out of the eyes.

-- Extreme or exotic hair styles, including shaved patterns, dyes, cornrows, "Mohawks", and dreadlocks, are not acceptable.
+- Hair may be all one length, but it must be kept out of the eyes and must be tapered so as not to extend over shirt collars while the student is seated. - Extreme or exotic hair styles, including shaved patterns, dyes, and "Mohawks", are not acceptable.
 Likewise ponytails, headbands, and other hair accessories are not appropriate for boys. - Students are required to be clean-shaven at all times.
-Sideburns that extend below the earlobe, beards, and mustaches are not acceptable. - Hair must be a natural hair color.
+Sideburns that extend below the earlobe, beards, and mustaches are not acceptable. - Hair must be a natural hair color. - Final determination of hair style appropriateness will be made by the Trinity High School Administration.
+Students judged to be in violation will be sent home.